putterer/csi-client-app/README.md

 A video of the system in operation can be found [here](./doc/PreviewRecording.mp4).
 You can see the respiratory pattern not present in amplitude or phase data, but in the android acceleration as well as the CM plot as a slight, periodic movement.

+## Auxillary data
+All collected data, jupyter notebooks created during my investigations, import code for the produced recording data and prebuilt firmware and software can be found in this repository: [https://github.com/putterer/csi-auxillary](https://github.com/putterer/csi-auxillary)

 ## Building
 The project uses Java 8+ and should be runnable with every newer version of most JDKs, including OracleJDK and OpenJDK.